-First Nation Church, which believes that marriage is a contract
+First Nation Church strongly believes that marriage is a contract

 between two adults, regardless of their gender or sexual orientation,

-and that marriage is based on love, and can not be limited by law.
+and that marriage is based on love, which cannot be limited by law.

 Committed couples, whether straight, gay, lesbian or trans-gender, may